pescadores/pescador/docs/example2.rst

 .. _example2:

-This example demonstrates how to re-use and multiplex streamers.
+This example demonstrates how to reuse and multiplex streamers.

 We will assume a working understanding of the simple example in the previous section.

-Stream re-use and multiplexing
+Stream reuse and multiplexing
 ==============================

 The `StochasticMux` streamer provides a powerful interface for randomly interleaving samples from multiple input streams.